Proctoring has been canceled for the remainder of the term due to COVID - 19

 Please plan ahead and attend the sessions as early as possible.

-Weekly Drop In sessions
+Weekly Drop-In sessions

 Please see the A2 Virtual Calendar for specific locations.

 Arrive by 5 pm if the district common assessment is being proctored.
+Tests must begin no later than 5:15 pm.

 Drop-In center closes at 7:00 pm, plan testing start time accordingly.
+Students may arrive early

-A2 Virtual+ Office (2555 S. State St.) Assessments can be started between 7:15 am - 8:15 am, students continue to work until assessment is complete.
+(A2 Virtual+ Office (2555 S. State St.) Assessments can be started between 7:15 am - 8:15 am, students continue to work until the assessment is complete.
 (A pass to class will be given to the student.
-It is the student's responsibility to check that they are not missing any test or other assignment that can't be made up while s/he is at our testing center.
+It is the student's responsibility to check that they are not missing any test or another assignment that can't be made up while s/he is at our testing center.
 Students are not excused from the in-building work and it is the student's responsibility to make arrangements for missed work.)

 General Testing Information